Ulvøysund Viking Shipwreck

 Promare, in cooperation with the Norwegian Maritime Museum, has been surveying selected parts of the Norwegian coast and waterways in search of submerged Viking Ships.
 In 2012 the Norwegian Maritime Museum received a tip about an interesting shipwreck in the southern part of Norway.
 Based on carbon dating it was recently established that this is the remains of Norway’s oldest shipwreck and the only Viking age ship discovered underwater in Norway.
+The ship is dated to around year 1000, it was probably a trading vessel travelling from the west coast of Norway loaded with a cargo of grinding stones.
 In 2019 Promare and the Norwegian Maritime Museum carried out a detailed mapping of the site.
 This was featured in National Geographic Channel Drain the Oceans – Vikings Seas episode (s.3, e.2).

 The Telemark Waterway

 Transportation along the lakes and rivers of Telemark dates back to at least the Iron Age.
 Typical trade goods include whetstones as well as timber and hides from the forests.
 Most particularly, whetstones come from quarries in Eidsborg and Lårdal, near the head of the waterway.
 Precambrian deposits of quartzite are characterized by a fine-veined form that is prone to splitting in two directions, which makes it ideal for use as a whetstone.
 Though some of the whetstones were transported west across Norway towards cities such as Stavanger and Bergen, most were carried down the Telemark waterway towards the Skagerrak strait and eventually the rest of Europe where it has been found in archaeological investigations in several countries.